-Assessment will be composed of a final exam and three different forms of in-term assessment:
+First attempt assessment will be composed of two different forms of in-term assessment:

-- 1) The final exam is a written exam taking place in the normal assessment periods defined by the University.
-It is worth 50% of the final mark and a minimum mark of 3.5 must be obtained in the final exam to pass the course. - 2) During term time there will be computer sessions covering various topics.
-In two of those sessions, a question sheet will be uploaded into Campus Extens together with a dataset.
+1) During term time there will be computer classes covering various topics.
+In one of those classes, a question sheet will be uploaded into Campus Extens together with a dataset.
 The assignment should be handed in by uploading it also into Campus Extens at the end of the class.
-Assignments will consist on the application of various econometric techniques to the datasets provided by the lecturers, using EXCEL and GRETL.
-Each computer-based assignment will be worth 10% of the final mark. - 3) In two of the computer sessions an online multiple choice test will be uploaded to be answered in class.
-Each multiple choice test will be worth 10% of the final mark. - 4) Participation in class by answering questions and solving exercises on the blackboard will be worth 10% of the final mark.
+Assignments will consist on the application of various econometric techniques to the datasets provided by the lecturers, using GRETL.
+The computer-based assignment will be worth 30% of the final mark and it is not recoverable.